EnnoidMe/ENNOID-BMS/README.md

 **Slave boards**
 - 18 or 12 Cells balancing/board  (18 for LTC6813 & 12 for LTC6811)
 - Cell voltage range 2.5V to 4.5V
-= 2 watt power dissipation per level
+- 2 watt power dissipation per level
 - Stackable for up to 1000V packs
 - 9 or 5 Temperatures sensors/board (9 for LTC6813 & 5 for LTC6811)
 - Daisychain Master/Slave ISOSPI communication

-**Current sensor board**
-- Isolated delta sigma ADC current sensor
-- +- 400A capable

-**UPS board**
-- Isolated 110-450V to 12V DC/DC converter
-- Continuous 1A @12V, several amps peak
-- BQ77904 voltage, current & temperature protection circuit

 **Software**